jordancde/ShopifyChallenge/README.md

 ## Demo

+Okay, so I tried getting it going on a Kubernetes Cluster for three days, here's what happened:
+- I got the webapp up and running by following [these docs](https://cloud.google.com/python/django/kubernetes-engine).
+- The webapp was running fine, but was unable to connect to the PostgresQL db.
+- I looked around for an explanation for the error online, talked to some devs, and got in touch with google technical support but couldn't find out why.
+- Eventually, I decided to follow [these unofficial docs](https://www.agiliq.com/blog/2018/07/django-on-kubernetes/) which runs the postgresQL server within the Kubernetes cluster.

-This demo has been deployed to a Kubernetes Cluster and is accessible at [link](http:website.com).
+This demo has been deployed to a Kubernetes Cluster and is accessible [here](http://35.190.77.113/graphql).

 The demo is login protected, and the credentials to access the GraphiQL dashboard are as follows:
 ```